mattschlosser/php-totp/README.md

 need to check the level of support in the app you are targeting for your users - for example _Google Authenticator_ supports URLs but does not recognise the `algorithm` parameter and always uses the SHA1 algorithm.

-**3. Sending a QR code**
+**3. A QR code**

-The third method is to send users a QR code that their authenticator app can scan.
+The third method is to provide users wiht a QR code that their authenticator app can scan.
 This is effectively identical to using the URL method above - the QR code is simply a representation of the generated URL.

 _php-totp_ does not (yet) have a QR code generator, but it should be simple to use an existing QR code generator along with the `UrlGenerator` to create QR codes to send to your users.